This post contains affiliate links.

-I like triangles when I am grilling or want to set up a fancy presentation such as on top of salad.
-Cubes can be bite-size for throwing into stir fries.
-You can also easily slice long slabs, which are perfect for making a side of “bacon” for breakfast!
-Lastly, crumbles will be perfect for things like tacos – basically anywhere you want to use “ground meat” and it is best achieved by the large holes on a box grater.
+I like triangles when I’m grilling or setting up a fancy presentation (like on a salad).
+Cubes can be bite-size for stir-fries.
+You can also slice long slabs, which are perfect for making “bacon” for breakfast!
+Lastly, crumbles are perfect for things like tacos (basically, anywhere you want to use “ground meat,” and this is best achieved by the large holes on a box grater).

-How long to bake tempeh is up to you.
-I go for about 15 minutes for triangles or cubes – just until the outside is golden and crispy, and the inside is hot.
-Depending on size and if your marinade has sugar that might burn, you’ll want to check to make sure it is heated all the way through.
+How long it takes to bake tempeh is up to you!
+I bake triangles or cubes for about 15 minutes—just until the outside is golden and crispy and the inside is hot.

 Types of Tempeh: Classic tempeh contains just soybeans, but you may also see it with the addition of multigrain, flax, or legumes!
 Any of these work well with the methods of cooking tempeh listed above.

-Tempeh goes well with a variety of dishes, from stir fry to tacos to sandwiches!
-Here are our favorite ways to eat tempeh.
+Tempeh goes well with so many dishes, from stir-fries to tacos and sandwiches!
+Here are a few of our favorites.

-- Tempeh BLTs are a delicious combination of marinated slabs of “bacon” tempeh (and all the usual BLT fixin’s).
+- Tempeh BLTs are a delicious combination of marinated slabs of tempeh “bacon” (and all the usual BLT fixings).

 - Chipotle Copycat Cauliflower Rice + cubed Mexican spiced tempeh + a dollop of guac = triple threat!